-Every time a query is made on Google’s search engine, two algorithms will decide the order in which results will appear.
-The first algorithm delivers the non-paid (organic) search results, which are displayed ten results per page.
-The websites that are best optimized for search engines will rank near the top.
+Every time someone does a search on Google, two algorithms will decide the order in which results will appear.
+The first algorithm delivers the non-paid (organic) search results, and the websites that are best optimized for search engines will rank near the top.

 The second algorithm provides the paid search results.
 The number of paid search ads displayed on a search results page depends on the specific query, with the top 3 positions being the most valuable.
-While Google runs a paid search auction for every query that is made on their search engine; advertisers only pay when a user clicks on their advertisement.
+While ads can potentially be shown for almost any Google search, advertisers only pay when a user clicks on their advertisement.

 There are three parties involved in a paid search campaign: Google, the advertisers, and end-users.
-While users want to see ads that are relevant to their searches, advertisers want users to click on the ads and Google wants to keep both groups happy.
+While users want to see ads that are relevant to their searches, advertisers want users to click on the ads; Google wants to keep both groups happy.

 How Does Google Decide the Order of Paid Search Results?